scottjqu/pypt-harmonic-hall/README.md

 - sample_B_analysis.ipynb
 - magnet_calibration.ipynb

-The sample A and sample B analysis files include all relevant analysis to go from a raw data collected using experimental equipment at Loughborough University, to a spin Hall angle.
+The sample A and sample B analysis files include all relevant analysis to go from raw data collected using experimental equipment at Loughborough University, to a spin Hall angle.
 The notebooks are generic, and any harmonic hall measurement data can be used for analysis in the analysis notebook provided the imported csv containing the data is in the correct format.
+All code is written by the author.

 ### Data processing
 The data processing includes a 'txt to csv script' and a 'read_csv.py'.
+All code is written by the author.

 ##### txt to csv script
 To run this process, run the 'reading_file_script.py' script from the terminal.
 Files are to be put in the 'processor' folder before running the script.
 Make sure to only run the script once on each data txt file.
 It is necessary to create three folder called 'archive_of_original_files', 'processed_data' and 'processor'.
 The file paths for these folder are to be input into the code.